 4. Mount Asama (浅間山)

 Today, it’s hard to imagine Mount Asama as the culprit behind the Tenmei Famine tragedy.
 When viewed during colder months, the volcano resembles a reclining figure, lazily serenading surrounding forests while draped in silky, glittering white.
-Like the case of Mount Aso, do not be deceived by this faux serenity, Mount Asama is regarded as the most active Japanese volcano on Honshu.
+But like the case of Mount Aso, do not be deceived by this faux serenity, Mount Asama is regarded as the most active Japanese volcano on Honshu.
 It threw a tantrum as recent as 2009.
 Ash rained as far away as Tokyo, some 145 km away.

 5. Mount Ontake (御嶽山)

 Mount Ontake might not be as famous as Mount Fuji, but in other ways, it comes close.
 The second tallest Japanese volcano at 3,067 m, it also has five scenic lakes and has long been regarded as a sacred mountain.
 Assumed to be dormant, it surprised everyone with a phreatic eruption in October 1979, ejecting some 200,000 tons of ash into the air.
 In September 2014, it repeated the same surprise with another phreatic eruption.
 This time, the destruction was far more severe.
 A total of sixty-three persons died.
 Five bodies remain unrecovered till today.

 6. Mount Usu (有珠山)

 7. Mount Fuji (富士山)

 No list of Japanese volcanoes is complete without a mention of Mount Fuji.
 The most famous and beloved of all Japanese mountains, Mount Fuji is in so many ways synonymous with the Land of the Rising Sun.
 Its symmetrical splendour and mesmerising majesty have captured the imagination of Japanese and foreigners alike for centuries.